 When your blood vessel walls are damaged they become inflamed, and this inflammation and consequent thickening encourages a buildup of debris called plaque that are made up of fats or cholesterol.

-There are several small steps you can take to change these conditions.
+There are several small steps you can take to change these conditions that also includes your physicians advise.

-Lifestyle modifications includes, stop smoking, losing weight, start an exercise program, and reducing your alcohol salt intake.
+Along with including these natural substances into your daily routine, are lifestyle modifications, stop smoking, losing weight, start an exercise program, reducing your alcohol, and salt intake.